IMFD participates in the Glion Summit of Centers, a global meeting on digital trust for research centers

-Aidan Hogan, director of the Department of Computer Science at the University of Chile (DCC U. Chile) and alternate director of the Millennium Institute Foundational Research on Data (IMFD), and Claudio Gutiérrez, DCC U. Chile academic and IMFD researcher, were invited to the meeting as the only representatives from Ibero-America.
+Aidan Hogan, director of the Department of Computer Science at the University of Chile (DCC U. Chile) and alternate director of Millennium Institute Foundational Research on Data IMFD), and Claudio Gutiérrez, DCC U. Chile academic and IMFD researcher, were invited to the meeting as the only representatives from Latin America.

-"Digital trust issues are becoming increasingly relevant for those of us working in this area.
-As IMFD, we have worked on different projects that have allowed us to gain experience and question the challenges that arise when we see that behind all our models and data, there are people to whom our systems need to be responsive and useful," highlights Aidan Hogan.
+"Digital trust issues are becoming increasingly relevant for those of us who work in this area.
+As IMFD, we have worked on different projects that have allowed us to gain experience and question the challenges that arise when we see that behind all our models and data, there are People whom our systems must respond and be useful," says Aidan Hogan.

-This is the second meeting coordinated by EPFL's Center for Digital Trust (CD4T), in which in addition to the main focus, two objectives were added: to seek to address and understand the needs of the challenges faced by the centers, and to use the world of journalism as a concrete case study to serve as a basis for the centers' research programs.
+This is the second meeting coordinated by EPFL's Center for Digital Trust (CD4T), which, in addition to its main focus, had two additional objectives: to address and understand the needs of the challenges faced by the centers, and to use the world of journalism as a concrete case study to serve as the basis for the centers' research programs.

-"Addressing the idea of digital trust from academia and research allows us to establish guidelines for the creation of tools aligned with the objectives of our societies, avoiding leaving in the hands of private companies this important space that is increasingly inhabited," says Claudio Gutiérrez.
-"Among those of us who participate, there is a broad consensus on the need to foster these dialogues, create an international community in this regard and thus pave the way to have a significant collective impact," he emphasizes.
+"Addressing the idea of digital trust from an academic and research perspective allows us to establish guidelines for the creation of tools aligned with the objectives of our societies, avoiding leaving this important space, which is becoming increasingly populated, in the hands of private companies," says Claudio Gutiérrez.
+"Among those of us who participate, there is broad consensus on the need to promote these dialogues, create an international community on the subject, and thus pave the way for a significant collective impact," he emphasizes.

-The Glion Summit hopes to fill a gap in the needs of research centers: While there are many conferences at which these issues can be addressed, this summit is the only place dedicated to internal and operational exchange.
-Those participating in the Glion network must meet a number of selection requirements: they must be based in a university or technical department, have external partners, and include in their mission the development of policy and outreach activities on crucial issues of digital trust.
+The Glion Summit hopes to fill a gap in the needs of research centers: Although there are many conferences where these topics can be addressed, this summit is the only place dedicated to internal and operational exchange.
+Those who participate in the Glion network must meet a series of selection requirements: they must be based at a university or technical department, have external partners, and include in their mission the development of policy and outreach activities on crucial issues of digital trust.
 The meeting also seeks to reflect the excellence and flourishing activities taking place in various parts of the world.

-At the first meeting (2023), 13 centers participated, and this year four new ones joined: Arizona State University's Center for Cybersecurity and Trusted Foundations.
-Arizona State University's Center for Cybersecurity and Trusted Foundations (USA).
-(USA)the CyLab-Africa of Carnegie Mellon University Africa (Rwanda), the ACTION Institute Institute of the University of California at Santa Barbara and the Millennium Institute Foundational Research on Datain Chile.
+Thirteen centers participated in the first meeting (2023), and four new ones joined this year: Arizona State University's Center for Cybersecurity and Trusted Foundations (USA), the CyLab-Africa at Carnegie Mellon University Africa (Rwanda), the ACTION Institute at the University of California, Santa Barbara, and the Millennium Institute Foundational Research on Data, Chile.

 Participating centers